tanvii-18/tanvii-18/README.md

 <div align="left">

-- 🌱 I'm currently learning **Sharpening backend prowess for scalable, secure MERN magic 🚀**
+Learning backend development with a focus on scalable and secure MERN stack applications.

 </div>